 What is the consequence of asking many people for generic feedback?

 Generic feedback for various people will create a sense of overwhelm.
 Now, you don’t just have your own text, but a whole host of comments, suggestions, corrections and tips, in a whole range of styles and voices.
 From my 14 years in the translation industry I know only too well what the results of that can be.
 Feeling overwhelmed is never a good thing, as it clouds your clear judgment.
 This means that what was your editing job has now become a big juggling act.
 The end result will be a text with an inferior overall quality.
 Why?
 Because you won’t be able to see the wood for the trees.
 You have taken on board – regardless of how big a part – of the feedback you received and started amending your text.
 Then, you may well end up with a mixture of styles, gaps in the logic, less congruency, and more doubts than you had before.
 And the affected congruency is almost always a nearly invisible result to you as the author, yet quite noticeable to the reader.
 You really want to avoid that.
 What you want is highly useful feedback, am I right?

 How do you end up with feedback that is highly useful?

 Having highly useful feedback that enhances your written content prior to publication is the goal you have in mind.
 So, with that clear goal in mind, you can take 10 these simple steps, you get what you need:

 - Keep the goals of highly useful feedback in mind.

-- Give these 3 wonderful people a clear written description of what the main point of the feedback you would like to receive from them.
+- Give these 3 wonderful people a clearly written description of the main feedback point you would like to receive from them.